Gurugram Family Court – Mutual Consent Divorce at the Mini Secretariat

 • Two certified copies are issued — one for each spouse — typically within a few days of the Second Motion

-Court visits summary: Without a waiver — 2 visits (First Motion + Second Motion).
-With a waiver application — 3 visits (First Motion + Waiver Hearing + Second Motion).
+Court visits summary: Without a waiver — 2 visits (First Motion and Second Motion).
+With a waiver application — 3 visits (First Motion, Waiver Hearing, Second Motion).
 If the waiver goes to the High Court, additional appearances at Chandigarh may be required.
 Incomplete documentation or vague settlement terms can add further dates at any stage.
-Start with your details online and we will plan the exact process for your situation.

 Documents Required at Gurugram Family Court

-Documents must be attested or notarised as applicable.
-The Gurugram registry is known to flag address proof mismatches given the city's high tenant turnover — having the right documentation aligned with your jurisdictional ground avoids returns at the filing stage.
+The Gurugram registry is known to flag address proof mismatches — the city's high tenant turnover means many couples have Aadhaar showing a previous address.
+Having the right documentation aligned with your jurisdictional ground avoids returns at the filing stage.

 Core Documents — Required in All Cases